 The

-following text was very kindly provided to us by Professor Johann
+text was very kindly provided to us by Professor Johann Schnarchhund of

-Schnarchhund of Miskatonic University.
-Johann assures us that
+Miskatonic University.
+Johann assures us that this first person

 Iemy Papers.

-heard the Captain's voice, yowling over the intercom, warning the
+the Captain's voice, yowling over the intercom, warning the crew.

 enz"